quasarframework/quasar-framework.org/source/css/core-css-helper-classes.md

 ## Scroll
 There's the `scroll` class that helps some browsers (like on iOS platform) to best handle scrolling by touch on an element's that is overflowed (it adds the `overflow: auto` CSS property automatically).

+On the other hand, if you don't want an element to be scrollable, add `no-scroll` CSS class.

 ## Window Height
 Whenever you need an item to have the height equivalent to the screen height, use `window-height` Quasar CSS class.